Netatalk/netatalk/SECURITY.md

 - Ideally, proof-of-concept code that demonstrates the exploit
 - A summary of the issue's potental impact

+When you report a vulnerability to the Netatalk project, we expect you to be communicative and collaborative:
+Respond to questions for clarification, assist in validating patches in your environment, and coordinate on the disclosure process.
+If there is uncertainty about the exploitability of your vulnerability and we cannot get in touch with you, we may discard the vulnerability.

+Following our own analysis, we reserve the right to alter details of the advisory in our system, including exploitability and severity (CVSS).

 ## Response

 If we are able to reproduce and subsequently patch the vulnerability, we will publish an advisory below